 After the initial consultation, a written estimate for treatment will be provided.
 The estimate is a rough guess, based on the findings during oral examination of the conscious patient.
 Whereas most human patients will sit in the dentist chair to permit the dentist to probe the mouth with delicate instruments and to enable dental X-rays to be taken to diagnose a problem, animal patients will not stay still with a piece of dental film in their mouth.
 Therefore, only after the patient is placed under general anesthesia can dental X-rays and a thorough clinical examination be performed in an animal's mouth.
 That information is crucial before an accurate estimate for treatment can be provided.
 After dental treatment has been authorized, Dr. Davis and the technical staff will place the patient under general anesthesia, clean and X-ray the teeth, and perform a thorough oral examination.
 At that point, if additional disease is discovered, the owner will be contacted and a revised estimate will be provided.
 Additional treatment will not be performed without the owner's expressed authorization and consent, even if it means a second anesthetic session will be necessary to perform the treatment.

 WHAT PAYMENT OPTIONS ARE THERE?

-Our office accepts most major credit cards (MasterCard, Visa, Discover, American Express, PayPal), Apple Pay, Android Pay, and cash.
+Our office accepts most major credit cards (MasterCard, Visa, Discover, American Express, PayPal), Apple Pay, and Android Pay.
 In addition, we participate in two payment plan options that permit extended payment plans and/or no interest payment plans, subject to credit approval and credit availability: CareCredit and Scratchpay (see links below for more information).
 We do not accept checks and are not currently accepting cash.
 If you have Trupanion pet insurance, we are happy to process your pet's invoice via the Trupanion Express portal.